Yandy Díaz Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The 10.2 strikeouts per nine innings put together by the White Sox pitching staff leads MLB.
+- The White Sox pitching staff ranks first in MLB with a collective 10.5 strikeouts per nine innings.

-- The White Sox have a 5.44 team ERA that ranks 27th among all league pitching staffs.
+- The White Sox have the 29th-ranked team ERA across all league pitching staffs (5.61).

-- White Sox pitchers combine to surrender 25 total home runs at a clip of 1.3 per game (to rank 22nd in baseball).
+- The White Sox rank 24th in baseball in home runs allowed (28 total, 1.4 per game).

-- The White Sox will send Kopech (0-2) out for his fourth start of the season.
-He is 0-2 with a 6.32 ERA and 14 strikeouts through 15 2/3 innings pitched.
+- Cease (2-0 with a 2.01 ERA and 29 strikeouts in 22 1/3 innings pitched) makes the start for the White Sox, his fifth of the season.

-- His last time out was on Saturday against the Baltimore Orioles, when the righty threw five innings, surrendering three earned runs while allowing six hits.
+- In his last outing on Sunday against the Baltimore Orioles, the righty threw six innings, allowing two earned runs while surrendering six hits.

-- The 26-year-old has amassed a 6.32 ERA and 8 strikeouts per nine innings across three games this season, while giving up a batting average of .267 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.